Betelgeuse0/Love2D_NadNilly/README.md

 # Love2D_NadNilly
-An ascending platformer game made in a week with 2 big brains
+An ascending platformer game made in a week with 2 big brains.
+Simply download the executable to play.

 Controls: